A Hero's Death (song)

 "A Hero's Death" is a song by Irish post-punk band, Fontaines D.C.
-The song is the lead single, and title track off their sophomore album.
+The song is the lead single for their second studio album of the same name.
 The song was released on 5 May 2020 through Partisan Records.

 "A Hero's Death" was the band's first song to chart, reaching number 30 in Scotland and number 67 in the UK Singles Downloads Chart.

 Music video

 The music video for the song was directed by Hugh Mulhern and produced by Aaron McEnaney and Theresa Adebiyi.
 The music video features a fictional late night show called The Georgie Barnes Show starring a charismatic talk show host named Georgie Barnes, (played by Aidan Gillen) whose co-host is a puppet.
 The series features the talk show host greeting the band prior to them playing a song on the show, but becoming existential when the band seems to show more appreciation to the puppeteer (Bryan Quinn) and the puppet rather than the host.